A. J. Davis (cornerback, born 1983): Professional career

 Davis was selected by the Detroit Lions in the fourth round (105th overall) in the 2007 NFL draft.
 He was waived by the Lions but was then signed on September 3.
 He was released again on September 13.

 A day after his release from the Lions, Davis was signed to the Cleveland Browns on September 14, 2007.
-He spent the entire season on the squad and attended training camp with the Browns in 2008 before being waived during final cuts on August 30.
+He spent the entire season on the practice squad and attended training camp with the Browns in 2008 before being waived during final cuts on August 30, 2008.

 Davis was signed to the Kansas City Chiefs on October 1, 2008, after the team released cornerback Travarous Bain.
-He was released on October 28.
+He was released on October 28, 2008.

 Davis was signed to the Indianapolis Colts on November 5, 2008, after cornerback Brandon Sumrall was placed on the injured list.
 The Colts released Davis on November 14, only to re-sign him on November 19.
 He was released on December 12.
 Davis was signed to the Houston Texans on December 16, 2008.
-He signed a Three year extension on August 25, 2009, and was placed on Injury Reserve on September 7, 2009.
+He signed a three-year extension on August 25, 2009, and was placed on injury reserve on September 7, 2009.